zdivdev/ezWxPython/README.md

 * Timer Event Handler
 * Thread interface : callLater(), WxAppClose()
 * TextArea with Drag and Drop files
+* Support Popup window which can be created same way as main window.

 ### Supported Controls